onsonr/nebula/docs/pages/getting-started/form-controls.md

 ## Inline Form Validation

-By default, Shoelace form controls use the browser's tooltip-style error messages.
+By default, Nebula form controls use the browser's tooltip-style error messages.
 No mechanism is provided to show errors inline, as there are too many opinions on how that would work when combined with native form controls and other custom elements.
 You can, however, implement your own solution using the following technique.

 To disable the browser's error messages, you need to cancel the `sl-invalid` event.
 Then you can apply your own inline validation errors.
 This example demonstrates a primitive way to do this.